guilhermea23/calculator/README.md

 # calculator-JS
-Simple calculator web site with HTML, CSS and JS
+Simple calculator made with pure HTML, CSS and JS